-Property and equipment are recorded at cost and depreciated on a straight-line basis over the estimated useful lives of the assets, generally five to seven years for furniture and equipment, three to five years for software and website development, and ten years for vehicles.
+Property and equipment are recorded at cost and depreciated on a straight-line basis over the estimated useful lives of the assets, generally three to five years for furniture and equipment, and five years for software and website development.
 Donations of property and equipment are recorded as support at their estimated values.
 Such donations are reported as unrestricted support unless the donor has restricted the donated asset to a specific purpose.
 Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as restricted support.
 Absent donor stipulations regarding how long these assets must be maintained, the Organization reports expirations of donor restrictions when the donated or acquired assets are placed into service as instructed by the donor.
 The Organization reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.